Skip to content

 The CAPS Intern selection process occurs in four (4) stages: initial screening; detailed review; interview and follow-up; and final ranking.
 All CAPS staff members, including interns, participate in various stages of the selection process.

-Initial Screening: The Training Director completes the initial screen by reviewing all submitted applications to evaluate whether or not each applicant meets the minimum application requirements and minimum preferred qualifications set by CAPS for further consideration.
-Applications which do not meet this criteria are removed from further review at this stage.
+Initial Screening: The Administrative Training Coordinator completes the initial screen by reviewing all submitted applications to evaluate whether each applicant meets the minimum application requirements and minimum preferred qualifications set by CAPS for further consideration.
+Applications which do not meet these criteria are removed from further review at this stage.

 Detailed Application Review: The remaining eligible applicants are evaluated by CAPS staff members who complete a detailed review of the application materials.
 After the detailed review results are compiled, approximately thirty (30) qualified applicants are chosen for a video interview.
 All applicants will be notified of their interview status no later than December 15.

 Interview, Follow-up and Final Ranking: Applicants selected for the video interview will receive an e-mail invitation along with scheduling instructions.
 Interviews typically occur in late December and early January.
-The interview is 45 minutes in length, and multiple CAPS staff members participate and evaluate each applicant.
+The interview period is one hour.
+Approximately 45 minutes of that time will consist of interview questions, and multiple CAPS staff members participate and evaluate each applicant.
 Applicants are encouraged to ask questions about our site, and time is allotted for that purpose.
 After the interview, applicants are given the option of being contacted by a current CAPS Psychology Intern or Staff Member to address any remaining questions.
 The follow-up contact is done out of courtesy and is not evaluative.
 Applicants may decline follow up contact if they wish.
-Once all interviews are completed, the CAPS Training Director will compile all evaluation scores from the review and interview processes and rank the interviewed applicants still under consideration.
+Once all interviews are completed, CAPS staff will compile all evaluation scores from the review and interview processes and rank the interviewed applicants still under consideration.
 Rankings are then submitted to National Match Services.
 Occasionally, an applicant will be removed from consideration after the interview is completed.
 If an applicant is removed from consideration, that applicant will be notified via e-mail.

-Site Visits and Open House Events: While CAPS does not conduct on-site interviews, we do host an Open House event once interviews have been completed, usually the Friday prior to the Martin Luther King Jr. holiday.
+Site Visits and Open House Events: While CAPS does not conduct on-site interviews, we do host a virtual Open House event once interviews have been completed, usually the Friday prior to the Martin Luther King Jr. holiday.
 The event is designed to provide applicants with additional information about CAPS and the Clemson area.
 As with the follow-up contact, the Open House is not an evaluative process.
-Applicants who wish to visit CAPS, but are unable to attend the Open House, are welcome and encouraged to make separate arrangements.
-Applicants should contact the Training Director well in advance of their proposed arrival to ensure that we will have staff available to conduct a tour and/or answer questions.
+Applicants who wish to visit CAPS in person are welcome and encouraged to make separate arrangements.
+Applicants should contact the Administrative Training Coordinator well in advance of their proposed arrival to ensure that we will have staff available to conduct a tour and/or answer questions.
 Please note that site visits and Open House attendance in no way affect applicant ranking decisions.
 CAPS abides by all APPIC Match Policies (see below).

 After the Match Results: Upon a successful match, entry into the CAPS Psychology Internship Program is contingent upon completion and acceptance of the Clemson University employment application.
 As a part of this application process, matched Internship candidates are required to undergo a Pre-Employment Investigation, which will include a criminal records check, a loan default check and a national sex offender registry check.
 Matched Internship candidates will be accepted into the CAPS Psychology Internship Program pending favorable application and background investigation results.
 For more information or questions about this policy, please contact Clemson University's Office of Human Resources at 864-656-2000.